Michelle Boag quits the National Party, sent Covid patient details to more MPs

 - Boag wins southern support in bid for party presidency - NZ Herald

-Woodhouse said he deleted the emails from Boag.
+Woodhouse said this morning he deleted the emails from Boag.

 "I recognised that the information in those emails was private so I did not share it with anyone else and I subsequently deleted them."